Skip to main content

 About Campo de los Alisos

-Campo de los Alisos National Park protects 15,162 hectares in Tucumán province, Argentina, encompassing high-altitude grasslands, yungas cloud forests, and mountain landscapes in the southern yungas ecoregion.
-Established in 1995, the park protects an important transition zone where Andean high-altitude environments meet subtropical yungas forests.
-The terrain features mountain valleys, streams, waterfalls, and diverse vegetation zones supporting significant biodiversity.
+Campo de los Alisos National Park (now the Campo de los Alisos portal of Parque Nacional Aconquija since 2018) originally protected 17,000 hectares in Tucumán province, Argentina, encompassing high-altitude grasslands, yungas cloud forests, and mountain landscapes in the southern yungas ecoregion.
+[1] Established by Law 24,526 in 1995, the park protects an important transition zone where Andean high-altitude environments meet subtropical yungas forests, with terrain ranging from 800 to over 5,000 meters above sea level.
 The park serves as critical habitat for endangered species and protects water sources for surrounding regions.
-Visitors experience the transition from lush cloud forests to open high-altitude grasslands, discovering diverse ecosystems supporting unique flora and fauna in one of Argentina's important yungas protected areas.
+Its most significant archaeological feature is La Ciudacita, an Inca ceremonial site at approximately 4,400 meters recognized as part of the Qhapaq Ñan UNESCO World Heritage Site.
+[2]

 Wildlife Ecosystems

 Campo de los Alisos hosts a diverse array of wildlife adapted to its varied elevations and ecosystems.
 Large mammals include the endangered Andean cat (Leopardus jacobita), puma (Puma concolor), and Andean fox (Lycalopex culpaeus).
-The park is also home to significant bird populations, including the Andean condor (Vultur gryphus), red-tailed comet hummingbird (Sappho sparganurus), and various species of hawks and eagles.
-Notable amphibians and reptiles include several endemic species of toads and lizards adapted to high-altitude environments.
+The park also hosts significant bird populations, including the Andean condor (Vultur gryphus) and various species of hawks and eagles.
+The Tucumán parrot (Amazona tucumana), a threatened endemic species, inhabits the yungas forest.
+[1] Notable amphibians and reptiles include several endemic species of toads and lizards adapted to high-altitude environments.

 Flora Ecosystems

 The park's vegetation varies significantly with altitude, creating distinct ecological zones.
 The lower elevations feature subtropical yungas forest with tree species like the Andean alder (Alnus acuminata) and various laurels.
-Mid-elevations support mountain forest and grasslands, while the higher regions contain high-altitude meadows known as 'pastizales de altura.'
-Notable plant species include queñoa trees (Polylepis australis), which grow at some of the highest elevations for trees in South America, and various endemic orchid species.
-The park also harbors important medicinal plants used traditionally by local communities.
+Mid-elevations support mountain forest and grasslands, while the higher regions contain high-altitude meadows known as pastizales de altura.
+Notable plant species include queñoa trees (Polylepis australis), which grow at exceptionally high elevations in South America, and various endemic orchid species.
+[1] The park also harbors important medicinal plants used traditionally by local communities.

 Geology

-The park's geology is characterized by the eastern slopes of the Aconquija Mountains, part of the Eastern Cordillera of the Andes.
-The terrain features dramatic elevation changes, ranging from 800 to 5,200 meters above sea level, creating diverse geological zones.
+The park's geology is characterized by the eastern slopes of the Aconquija Mountains, part of the Andes mountain system in northwestern Argentina.
+The terrain features dramatic elevation changes, ranging from around 800 to over 5,000 meters above sea level, creating diverse geological zones.
 The landscape was shaped by intense tectonic activity and glacial processes, resulting in deep valleys, steep mountain slopes, and numerous water courses.
 The bedrock consists primarily of metamorphic and igneous rocks, with significant deposits of granite and schist.

 Climate And Weather